-The Mandel Executive Leadership Program offers outstanding midcareer JCC and Federation professionals an opportunity to sharpen their guiding visions of Jewish communal life and develop their leadership and management skills.
+The Mandel Executive Leadership Program offers outstanding midcareer JCC, federation, JCRC, and AJC professionals an opportunity to sharpen their guiding visions of Jewish communal life and develop their leadership and management skills.
 The program includes cohort learning in seminars (three in Boston, one in Israel) and individual learning with a mentor.
 Cohort learning explores the major challenges facing Jewish organizations and communities—increasing communal diversity, changing patterns of association, growing political polarization and the need to clarify the purposes of contemporary Jewish life.
 With attention to practice, fellows examine such challenges through three curricular lenses:

 - Social Science—a lens focused on understanding challenges in relation to organizational, political, cultural and demographic change

 - Jewish Thought—a lens focused on clarifying alternative visions of the Jewish community at its best

 - Nonprofit Management—a lens focused on crafting strategies and honing skills for organizational and communal change